 Change up Sizes of Perching/Climbing/Swinging Toys

-A variety of different sized branches is better for a parrot's feet.
-Normally, smaller tree branches have "give," which makes for a more comfortable perching spot on tender feet.
-Commercial wood perches are made for durability but in the process do not offer that same "springy" effect.
-Beause of this, when choosing perching toys, consider the give factor that soft perches or rope perches offer.
+A variety of different-sized branches is better for a parrot's feet.
+Normally, smaller tree branches have "give," which makes for more comfortable perching spots for tender feet.
+Commercial wood perches are made for durability but do not offer that same "springy" effect.
+Because of this, when choosing perching toys, choose a variety and consider the "give factor," making sure your parrot also has soft perches or rope perches.
 A comfortable bird is a happy bird.

 Bad Bird or Bad Owner?